Learn About Medicaid Costs and Coverage in Washington DC

 - Mental health services.

-Download our free guide to review the entire list of services covered by Medicaid.
+Download our free guide to review the services covered by Medicaid.

 DC Medicaid coverage includes a lot of potential recipients throughout the city.
 All eligible applicants will benefit from the aid provided by the program.
 Furthermore, in addition to Medicaid coverage, certain providers add other resources aimed at helping anyone under a certain age.
 Some of the coverage provided to minors includes: